Category Archives: German Royals

 In 1797, Caroline Augusta’s father married his second wife Caroline of Baden, and Caroline Augusta had seven half-siblings, including two sets of identical twin sisters:

 Caroline Augusta’s father was an ally of Napoleon and as a consequence of a treaty signed in December 1805 by Napoleon and Caroline of Augusta’s future husband Emperor Franz I of Austria, certain Austrian holdings in Germany were passed to her father and he became King Maximilian I Joseph of Bavaria.
 Napoleon had also elevated another ally Friedrich Wilhelm Karl, Elector of Württemberg to the status of King.
-As a symbol of this alliance with Napoleon, Friedrich’s daughter Catharina was married to Napoleon’s youngest brother Jérôme Bonaparte, the king of the newly created Kingdom of Westphalia.
-In order to prevent Napoleon from arranging a marriage for his heir Crown Prince Wilhelm, King Friedrich I of Württemberg arranged for a marriage of convenience between his son Wilhelm and Caroline Augusta of Bavaria.
+As a symbol of this alliance with Napoleon, Friedrich’s daughter Catharina married Napoleon’s youngest brother Jérôme Bonaparte, the king of the newly created Kingdom of Westphalia.
+To prevent Napoleon from arranging a marriage for his heir Crown Prince Wilhelm, King Friedrich I of Württemberg arranged a marriage of convenience between his son Wilhelm and Caroline Augusta of Bavaria.
 The couple was married in Lutheran and Catholic ceremonies in Munich, Kingdom of Bavaria, now in Germany, on June 8, 1808.
 After the marriage ceremony, Wilhelm told Caroline Augusta, “We are victims of politics.”

 Wilhelm and Caroline Augusta’s marriage was never consummated and the couple lived apart in separate wings in the Royal Palace in Stuttgart, the capital of the Kingdom of Württemberg.
 Wilhelm, who was nine years older, paid no attention to the 16-year-old Caroline Augusta, who was often lonely.
 She spent her time writing letters to her favorite brother Crown Prince Ludwig, learning Italian and English, walking, reading, and painting.
 After Napoleon’s fall in 1814, Wilhelm and Caroline Augusta’s marriage was dissolved by a Lutheran consistory set up by King Friedrich I of Württemberg.
 Caroline Augusta received a generous financial settlement and went to live with an aunt in Neuburg an der Donau, Bavaria.
 Pope Pius VII dissolved her first marriage on January 12, 1816, so she could be married again in the Catholic Church.